Rules for the 2023 Major League Show Jumping Series

 - Group 1 consists of 30% of the number of athletes participating and will be athletes taken in descending order from the Longines Rankings applicable for that specific Event hosting MLSJ.

-- Group 2 consists of 30% of the number of athletes participating and will be team athletes taken from the Longines Rankings top 250 as of August 31, 2021 for the 2022 season (maximum 2 per team).
+- Group 2 consists of 30% of the number of athletes participating and will be team athletes taken from the Longines Rankings top 250 as of December 1st of the previous year (maximum 2 per team).
 Team athletes are athletes participating in the MLSJ team competition taking place during the Event hosting MLSJ.
 The unused Group 2 invitation(s) are reallocated to Group 1 and will only revert to Group 3, respectively to Group 4, after the substitution deadline (refer to the last bullet point of this section for details on reallocation of unused places after the substitution deadlines).

 - Group 3 consists of 10% of the number of athletes participating.
 Group 3 consists of 1 FEI wild card and home athletes selected by the home National Federation (NF).